 This General Permit requires the discharger to ensure a SWPPP is developed by a Qualified SWPPP Developer and is implemented these site-specific construction activities for the project type, location, and characteristics.

 iii.
-Type 3 LUPs:
+Type 3 Linear Underground and Overhead Projects

-Type 3 LUPs are determined to have a combination of High and Medium project sediment risk along with High and Medium receiving water risk.
+Type 3 linear underground and overhead projects are determined to have a combination of High and Medium project sediment risk along with High and Medium receiving water risk.
 Similar to Type 2 projects, Type 3 projects have a higher potential to impact water quality because they:

 Typically occur outside urban and developed areas;